 Short Story of the Las Vegas Ghetto

-Las Vegas is a city largely known for its casinos, entertainment, and a lifestyle that has given the city a moniker by the name of “Sin City”, but there is another side that is just a short distance from the Las Vegas Strip, West Vegas, the Las Vegas ghetto.
+Las Vegas is a city largely known for its casinos, entertainment, and a lifestyle that has given the city a moniker by the name of “Sin City”.
+But there is another side, a side that is just a short distance from the Las Vegas Strip, West Vegas, the heart of the Las Vegas ghetto and urban areas.

-Over the years, West Las Vegas built a reputation as being the home of Las Vegas gangs and various Las Vegas hoods, but many times this is exaggerated by the local media and citizens who have very little ties to the community.
+Over the years, West Las Vegas built a reputation as being the home of Las Vegas gangs and various Las Vegas hoods, but many times this has been exaggerated by the local media and by citizens who have very little ties to the community.

-Bounded by Rancho Drive (Hwy 95) and Interstate 15, on the east and west, West Las Vegas is its own small community that has had its moments of success and its moments of trouble and conflict.
+Bounded by Rancho Drive (Hwy 95) and Interstate 15, on the east and west, West Las Vegas is its own small city, in which has had its moments of success and its moments of trouble and conflict.

 The community changed after the city of Las Vegas began to end segregation and allowed the city’s black population to occupied other businesses and establishments outside of West Vegas, while also allowing them to live in other communities.

-By the 1970s, the Westside was completely different from its early days as a new era has entered the community that somewhat changed the culture of West Vegas.
+By the 1970s, the Westside was completely different from its early days as a new era had entered the community, somewhat changing the culture of West Vegas.

 A new generation of the 1980s, 1990s and 2000s led to the rise of Las Vegas gangs like the Gerson Park Kingsmen (GPK), who were originally referred as the Ace of Spades, a large gang in West Las Vegas that resided in the former Herbert Gerson Park housing project.